open-telemetry/opentelemetry.io/content/en/docs/demo/services/quote.md

 ### Initializing metrics

-To generate metrics, we need to create an instrument such as a counter, gauge or histogram.
-In this example, we retrieve a meter from the globally configured Meter Provider, and use it to create a counter:
+To generate metrics, you need to create an instrument such as a counter, gauge, or histogram.
+The following example retrieves a meter from the globally configured Meter Provider and uses it to create a counter:

 ```php
 $counter = Globals::meterProvider()